helpscout/modalmonitor/README.md

 # Modal Monitor
-A dead simple JS library (with zero dependancies) that will help you trigger modal popups based on time, or scroll position
+A simple JS library (with zero dependancies) that will help you trigger modal popups based on time, or scroll position

 ## Quick Overview